 Let me know if you try out this Grilled Lemongrass Turkey Banh Mi recipe -- tag me on Instagram @siftandsimmer or leave me a comment/rating below.

 For accuracy and precision in baking recipes, use weight (metric) measurements when available.

-- 1 Tbsp fish sauce I used Red Boat, but you can use any brand you have available
+- 1 tablespoon fish sauce I used Red Boat, but you can use any brand you have available

 - 1 stalk fresh lemongrass finely minced

 - 1 teaspoon light soy sauce

 - 2 tablespoon vegetable oil I used avocado oil